Indiscernibles in monadically NIP theories: Distality in hereditary classes and monadic distality

 \begin{theorem} Let $\CC$ be a hereditary class of binary relational structures with bounded twin-width.
 Then $\CC$ admits a distal order-expansion, and thus so does every model of $Th(\CC)_\forall$.
 In the distal order-expansion of $\CC$, every formula admits a strong honest definition. \end{theorem} \begin{proof} Let $\CC$ be as assumed, and let $\CC^<$ be an order-expansion that is monadically NIP.
 By \cite[Proposition 2.5]{EMonNIP}, every model of $Th(\CC^<)_\forall$ is monadically NIP and so is distal by Lemma \ref{lem:ord dist}.
 By Lemma \ref{lemma:dist exp}, every model of $Th(\CC)_\forall$ admits a distal order-expansion.
 Since $Th(\CC^<)$ is distal, every formula admits a strong honest definition by Lemma \ref{lemma:dist defns}. \end{proof}

 \begin{corollary} Let $G$ be an infinite planar graph.
 Then $G$ admits a distal order-expansion. \end{corollary}

+The question of whether every planar graph has a distal expansion was raised to us by Artem Chernikov, and is also asked in \cite[Question 1.10]{de2025planar}.

-The distal expansion of such an infinite $G$ is produced only by compactness, so in general even if we explicitly know the distal order-expansion of $Age(G)$, we do not explicitly obtain the distal order-expansion of $G$.
+The distal expansion of such an infinite $G$ is produced by the compactness argument of Lemma \ref{lemma:dist exp}, so in general even if we explicitly know the distal order-expansion of $Age(G)$, we do not explicitly obtain the distal order-expansion of $G$.
 However, in some cases we can obtain an explicit expansion, such as in the following example.

-\begin{example}[A distal expansion of the everywhere infinite forest] We produce a distal expansion of the everywhere infinite forest, i.e. of the theory of an infinite acyclic graph where every point has infinite degree.
+\begin{example}[(A distal expansion of the everywhere infinite forest)] \emph{We produce a distal expansion of the everywhere infinite forest, i.e. of the theory of an infinite acyclic graph where every point has infinite degree.
 For a finite forest, it is easy to describe a contraction sequence witnessing bounded twin-width (see \cite[Lemma 5]{berge2021deciding}), which can be used as described in the proof of \cite[Fact 2]{simon2021ordered} to construct the following distal order-expansion for the class of finite forests.
-Each finite tree is ordered by choosing an arbitrary root, and then linearly ordering the vertices so that they satisfy the following condition $(*)$: for every vertex $x$, for each child $y$ of $x$, the set of consisting of $y$ and its descendants form a convex set in the order.
+Each finite tree is ordered by choosing an arbitrary root, and then linearly ordering the vertices so that they satisfy the following condition $(*)$: for every vertex $x$, the set consisting of $x$ and its descendants forms a convex set in the order, with $x$ as either the first or last point.
 A finite forest is then ordered by separately ordering each tree to satisfy $(*)$, and then making each tree a convex set.
+The resulting class of finite ordered forests has bounded twin-width and so is distal, and the same is true for its closure under substructure.}

-We can choose an arbitrary root for each tree in the everywhere infinite forest and then construct from the root upwards a dense linear order that satisfies $(*)$, and completing the order to make each tree convex.
-This will be a distal expansion, since the induced order on every finite substructure will be as described above.
+\emph{We can choose an arbitrary root for each tree in the everywhere infinite forest and then construct from the root upwards a linear order that satisfies $(*)$, and complete the order to make each tree convex.
+This will be a distal expansion, since every finite substructure of the ordered forest will be a substructure of a finite forest ordered as above.}

-Note that the proof that this is a distal expansion is reduced to combinatorics on finite forests, and does not rely on fine analysis of definability or indiscernible sequences in the infinite model. \end{example}
+\emph{Note that the proof that this is a distal expansion is reduced to combinatorics on finite forests, and does not rely on fine analysis of definability or indiscernible sequences in the infinite model.} \end{example}

 Since distality is supposed to capture order-like behavior, it may be that the second possibility in the dichotomy discussed above never occurs for a class $\CC$ admitting a distal expansion (i.e. it cannot be that no distal expansion of $\CC$ has a definable linear order).
 In the case of binary structures, this would yield a converse to the previous theorem, showing every hereditary class admitting a distal expansion must have bounded twin-width.